Actively Recruiting

 - Age 60 years and older (Arm 1) or 55 years and older (Arms 2 and 3)

-- Diagnosis of hematological malignancy
+- Diagnosis of a hematological malignancy such as leukemia, lymphoma, or multiple myeloma

 - Received autologous or allogeneic hematopoietic cell transplantation within the prior 3-6 months (Arm 1) or planned to receive HCT (Arms 2 and 3)